Surface-mount technology: Assembly techniques

 Where components are to be placed, the printed circuit board normally has flat, usually tin-lead, silver, or gold plated copper pads without holes, called solder pads.
 Solder paste, a sticky mixture of flux and tiny solder particles, is first applied to all the solder pads with a stainless steel or nickel stencil using a screen printing process.
 It can also be applied by a jet-printing mechanism, similar to an inkjet printer.
 After pasting, the boards proceed to the pick-and-place machines, where they are placed on a conveyor belt.
 The components to be placed on the boards are usually delivered to the production line in either paper/plastic tapes wound on reels or plastic tubes.
 Some large integrated circuits are delivered in static-free trays.
 Numerical control pick-and-place machines remove the parts from the tapes, tubes or trays and place them on the PCB.

 The boards are then conveyed into the reflow soldering oven.
 They first enter a pre-heat zone, where the temperature of the board and all the components is gradually, uniformly raised to prevent thermal shock.
 The boards then enter a zone where the temperature is high enough to melt the solder particles in the solder paste, bonding the component leads to the pads on the circuit board.
-The surface tension of the molten solder helps keep the components in place, and if the solder pad geometries are correctly designed, surface tension automatically aligns the components on their pads.
+The surface tension of the molten solder helps keep the components in place.
+If the solder pad geometries are correctly designed, surface tension automatically aligns the components on their pads.

 There are a number of techniques for reflowing solder.
 One is to use infrared lamps; this is called infrared reflow.
 Another is to use a hot gas convection.
-Another technology which is becoming popular again is special fluorocarbon liquids with high boiling points which use a method called vapor phase reflow.
+Another technology that is becoming popular again is special fluorocarbon liquids with high boiling points which use a method called vapor phase reflow.
 Due to environmental concerns, this method was falling out of favor until lead-free legislation was introduced which requires tighter controls on soldering.
 At the end of 2008, convection soldering was the most popular reflow technology using either standard air or nitrogen gas.
 Each method has its advantages and disadvantages.
-With infrared reflow, the board designer must lay the board out so that short components don't fall into the shadows of tall components.
+With infrared reflow, the board designer must lay the board out so that short components do not fall into the shadows of tall components.
 Component location is less restricted if the designer knows that vapor phase reflow or convection soldering will be used in production.
 Following reflow soldering, certain irregular or heat-sensitive components may be installed and soldered by hand, or in large-scale automation, by focused infrared beam (FIB) or localized convection equipment.